nachocaru/xaprb.com/content/blog/2011-11-02-free-devopsdc-meetup-on-tuesday.md

 categories:
   - Databases
 ---
 Next Tuesday I'll be speaking at the [DevOpsDC meetup][1] at [CustomInk's][2] offices.
 I'll talk about why MySQL downtime happens and what you can do to avoid or prevent it.
-This is a research-based talk (but it's not scientific&#8230; they're different) that draws on hundreds of downtime issues I've studied.
+This is a research-based talk (but it's not scientific... they're different) that draws on hundreds of downtime issues I've studied.
 The related [white papers are available on Percona's website][3].
 Hope to see you there!

  [1]: http://www.meetup.com/DevOpsDC/events/33510782/
  [2]: http://www.customink.com/